ravil-gasanov/ravil-gasanov.github.io/_posts/2022-12-09-Unlock-Your-Learning-Potential-7-Essential-Tips.md

 Handwritten notes may help you to implement the above tips.
 You can transfer the notes into a digital format when they are more refined and perhaps turn them into a blog post.

-Finally, it is better to to try and recall the material, rather than just review your notes.
+Finally, it is better to try and recall the material, rather than just review your notes.
 This requires more effort, but this way you will strengthen the neural connections that make the knowledge.

 ## 5. Abstract
 Working with complex systems, software engineers quickly learn to appreciate the power of abstractions.

 Indeed, there is only so much detail a human being can hold in their mind when reasoning.
 Therefore, it is extremely useful to break up whatever you are learning into layers of abstractions.

-More complex concepts should be higher in the abstraction hierarchy, and constructed in a way that allows to use them by recalling as few of the inner working details as possible.
+More complex concepts should be higher in the abstraction hierarchy, and constructed in a way that allows you to use them by recalling as few of the inner working details as possible.

 For example, you do not need to remember the formal underpinnings of integer numbers to perform basic arithmetic.